ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 ### Create a DKMS configure file

-Please see {ref}`with_dkms_tool` about how to create DKMS configuration file. e3 also prevides makefile rule to generate DKMS configure file from template file.
+Please see {ref}`with_dkms_tool` about how to create DKMS configuration file. e3 also provides makefile rules to generate DKMS configuration file from template file.
 Following makefile defines the corresponding rule.

 ```makefile